-This bill amends the funding structure for local emergency management agencies in Iowa, specifically under Section 29C.17.
-It mandates that the approved budget for these agencies be fully funded through a per capita allocation from the city general fund and the rural services levy, eliminating previous options such as countywide special levies and voluntary share allocations.
-Additionally, the deadline for the local emergency management commission to adopt and certify the budget is moved from February 28 to February 1 each year.
+This bill amends the funding structure for local emergency management agencies in Iowa, specifically by ensuring that their approved budgets are fully funded through a per capita allocation from the city general fund and the rural services levy.
+It removes previous options for funding, such as countywide special levies and voluntary share allocations, thereby streamlining the funding process.
+Additionally, the deadline for the local emergency management commission to adopt and certify their budget is moved from February 28 to February 1 each year.

 Statutes affected: